chanlhock/IMU/README.md

-Platform for study of IMU features and functionality (using Samsung S3 internal phone IMU)
+Development of a platform using Samsung S3 internal phone IMU transmitting to PC through WiFi and do a 3D quaternion object rotation through Python script.